-Stories from Langford: Every town has its secrets.
+Stories from Langford: Everyone has secrets.

-Six characters from Langford tell stories from their lives: stories about, jealousy, revenge, love, and forgiveness.
+Eight characters from Langford tell stories from their lives: stories about, jealousy, revenge, love, and forgiveness.

 Scene 1: Back Roads